 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2020, Sumo Group Limited reported total carbon emissions of approximately 365,076 kg CO2e, with Scope 1 emissions accounting for about 10,117 kg CO2e.
+In 2020, Sumo Group Limited reported total carbon emissions of approximately 365,076.15 kg CO2e, with Scope 1 emissions accounting for about 10,117.32 kg CO2e.
 The company has not disclosed any Scope 2 or Scope 3 emissions data.
-As a current subsidiary of Tencent Holdings Limited, Sumo's climate commitments and reduction targets are influenced by its parent company's initiatives.
-However, Sumo has not established specific reduction targets or climate pledges at this time.
-The emissions data reflects Sumo's operational footprint, and while there are no documented reduction initiatives, the company is part of a broader corporate family that may have its own sustainability strategies.
+As a current subsidiary of Tencent Holdings Limited, Sumo's emissions data is cascaded from its parent company, which may influence its climate commitments and reporting practices.
+However, Sumo has not established specific reduction targets or initiatives, nor does it participate in recognised climate pledges such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
+Overall, while Sumo Group Limited has reported its emissions, it currently lacks defined climate commitments or reduction strategies, reflecting a broader industry context where many companies are increasingly pressured to enhance their sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents